nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 Possible titles
 ---------------

-* Reproduciable Brain Imaging Results with Nipype
+* Reproducible Brain Imaging Results with Nipype
 * Why should I use Nipype to run my spm or fsl analysis?
-* Nipye to run spm or FSL analysis
+* Nipype to run spm or FSL analysis

 Authors
 -------